Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

 • templateParameterValues

 Any parameters specified in the Parameters section of the template.
-AWS CloudFormation evaluates these parameters before passing them to the function.
+CloudFormation evaluates these parameters before passing them to the function.

-AWS CloudFormation expects the underlying function to return a response in the following JSON format:
+CloudFormation expects the underlying function to return a response in the following JSON format:

 { "requestId" : "$REQUEST_ID", "status" : "$STATUS", "fragment" : { ... } "errorMessage": "optional error message for failures" }